vetsuisse-unibe/NGS-course-docs/mapping.md

 ```

 This involves a lot of reading and writing to the hard disk which is highly time consuming hence using the _piping_ power of unix we will reduce these steps to single command in the following fashion
+Replace the email id with your own email id.
+If you don't want to be emailed about the process, you can remove it.

 ```
 #!/bin/bash
 # Slurm options
+#SBATCH --mail-user=<your.email@example.com>
 #SBATCH --mail-type=fail,end
 #SBATCH --job-name="mapping"
 #SBATCH --chdir=.